 We normally practise in a Judo or Karate suit.

 However there is no need to buy one until you are hooked on Aikido.
 Loose trousers or a jogging suit is fine with a top that is not to thin.
-A rugby shirt type is fine.
+A rugby shirt type are fine.

-In order to avoid grit or dirt going onto a mat - we tend to wear flip flops or sandels to the mat edge.
+In order to avoid grit or dirt going onto a mat - we wear flip flops or sandels to the mat edge.
 Provided you can get to the mat edge in anything other than bare feet then that is acceptable.

-Full Aikikai membership fees are not paid till towards the end of your first month with us pro-rated membership fee valid at the time you started which will be no more than £12.
+Full Aikikai membership fees are not paid till towards the end of your first month with us pro-rated LA membership fee valid at the time you started which will be no more than £12.
 (Concession rate available for students, retired & unwaged)

 Full membership is required once the 4 week temporary / trial membership has expired because insurance is only effective when a person is in membership.